Find thousands of verified rentals across Canada safely with Rentals.ca.

 Advertisement

-A rental scam is any scheme that uses a non-existent or misrepresented property to trick someone into paying money or providing personal information.
+A rental scam is any scheme that uses a non-existent or misrepresented rental property to trick someone into paying money or providing personal information.
 They often involve fake or misleading rental listings, hidden fees, forged documents, and false promises (more on common types of rental scams below).

-It’s tricky to know exactly how common any type of scam is in Canada, since victims often don’t come forward.
-But we know that rental scams are impacting people every day in Canada.
 The Toronto Star reported that Toronto Police received over 380 reports of rental scams in 2024, indicating that it’s relatively common.
 The Royal Canadian Mounted Police and multiple other law enforcement agencies and government departments have all issued warnings about rental scams, again highlighting that it’s a very real risk in Canada’s housing market.

-Here are some telltale signs that you may be dealing with a scammer:
+If it seems too good to be true, it probably is’.
+Here are some signs that you may be dealing with a scammer:

 It’s also helpful to ask the landlord for identification.
 They have no obligation to provide it, but most landlords are happy to verify their identity if they’re legitimate.
 Note that this serves more as an orange flag than a red one.